aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Scarlet.md

 ## [HardMode](../../Damage%20pipeline/HardMode.md) changes
 HardMode being true does 5 changes:

-- The `hp` / `maxhp` threshold for getting a 999999 main turns [AttackUp](../../Actors%20states/BattleCondition/AttackUp.md) condition changes to 0.65 from 0.5 (meaning to 65% `hp` remaining from 50%) until `hp` goes above this threshold at which point, the condition is removed until it reaches the threshold again.
+- The [HPPercent](../../Actors%20states/HPPercent.md) threshold for getting a 999999 main turns [AttackUp](../../Actors%20states/BattleCondition/AttackUp.md) condition changes to 0.65 from 0.5 until `hp` goes above this threshold at which point, the condition is removed until it reaches the threshold again.
 This threshold also changes the moment that the `hp` drain fraction increases from 1/2 ceiled to 2/3 ceiled for every applicable move except the party wide explosion
-- On the first actor turn that `hp` / `maxhp` threshold reaches less than 0.4 (less than 40% `hp` remaining), this enemy will get a 999999 turns [DefenseUp](../../Actors%20states/BattleCondition/DefenseUp.md) condition which is never removed
+- On the first actor turn that [HPPercent](../../Actors%20states/HPPercent.md) threshold reaches less than 0.4, this enemy will get a 999999 turns [DefenseUp](../../Actors%20states/BattleCondition/DefenseUp.md) condition which is never removed
 - In the shockwave attack move, the wave takes 25.0 frames instead of 35.0 frames to reach its target
 - In the heart projectile attack move, the heart takes 60.0 frames to reach its target instead of 80.0
 - In the umbrealla throw move, each half of the umbrealla trajectory takes 50.0 frames instead of 60.0 frames